terraframe/common-geo-registry-specification/1.0/registry-interface/model.md

 # Location Model Definitions

 ### GeoObject
-Defines a representation of an object returned from a request to the Common Geo-Registry.
+Defines an object returned from a request to the Common Geo-Registry.
+GeoObjects store data needed for accessing localized values from a metadata abstraction.

 ```